cloudera/flink-tutorials/flink-simple-quickstart/README.md

 These classes are called POJOs in the Flink community.
 It is possible to structure the class differently by keeping the same serialization properties, for the exact rules please refer to the docs: https://ci.apache.org/projects/flink/flink-docs-stable/dev/types_serialization.html#rules-for-pojo-types

-Now that we have our record class we need to produce a `DataStream<HeapMetrics>` of the heap information, which can be done by adding a data source in our application.
+Now that we have our record class we need to produce a `DataStream<HeapMetrics>` of the heap information by adding a source to our StreamExecutionEnvironment.
+Flink comes with a wide variety of built-in sources for different input connectors, but in our case we will build a custom source that collects heap statistics from the host JVM.
 The `HeapMonitorSource` class extends the `RichParallelSourceFunction<HeapMetrics>` abstract class which allows us to use it as a data source.

 Let's take a closer look at this class: